List of Kinnikuman characters: Kinnikuman Big Body

 Kinnikuman Big Body is a Choujin of great strength and stature, being the physically largest and strongest among the Fated Princes.
 Originally Strongman, he was chosen by the God of Strength (強力の神 Gouriki no Kami) to become Kinnikuman Big Body.
 His team fights Team Super Phoenix in the first round at Aizuwakamatsu Castle, where the majority of his team is defeated by Team Super Phoenix's Mammothman alone.
 Big Body would face Super Phoenix himself, and despite his large size, is instantly defeated by Super Phoenix's proper rendition of the Muscle Revenger, a Kinniku Royal family sacred technique.
 Big Body returns in the True Devil Choujin arc, where he fights the Omega Centaurian Choujin Gear Master at the Forbidden City.
 Big Body was able to redeem his brutal loss, defeating Gear Master and showcasing his finisher, the Maple Leaf Clutch.
 He is voiced by Masato Hirano.

+Kinnikuman Big Body's Team

 Pinchman

 A choujin with pliers for a head and forearms.
 He is the advance guard of Team Big Body.
 He is defeated by Mammothman.
 Pinchman is voiced by Takko Ishimori.